Panic Attack vs. Heart Attack: How to Spot the Signs and Symptoms

 Heart Attack Signs and Symptoms

 Have you ever heard the phrase “It’s as serious as a heart attack”?
 Heart attacks can be fatal.
 Don’t hesitate.
 If you or a loved one experiences any of the following symptoms, it’s critical to seek medical assistance immediately.
-The Mayo Clinic states the following symptoms of a heart attack:
+The Hospital of Central Connecticut states the following symptoms of a heart attack:

 However, it is important to note that heart attack symptoms and severity may vary.
 Symptoms can range from mild to severe and include one or all of the symptoms.
 It’s important to know that the more symptoms you are experiencing, the more likely that you are experiencing a heart attack.